Contact SalesLog in

 0.05

 The primary use of the p-value is for decision-making in hypothesis testing.
-It helps researchers assess if the observed data is enough to reject the null hypothesis for an alternative hypothesis.
-Researchers also use the p-value to compare groups or test for correlations.
+It helps researchers assess whether the observed data is enough to reject the null hypothesis in favour of an alternative hypothesis.
+Researchers also use the p-value to compare groups or to test for correlations.

 Gather answers using the SurveyMonkey p-value calculator above.